Anger, tantrums and other big emotions

 - Reinforce their self-esteem by celebrating their unique qualities and achievements.

-- Use role-play to teach them how to express emotions in a healthy, constructive way.
-(You might find it easier to show clips from films, such as Inside Out.)
+- Use role-play to teach them how to express emotions in a healthy, constructive way, or watch films and shows that deal with difficult emotions in a child-friendly way, such as Inside Out.

 - Encourage them to talk about their day, their friends and any challenges they may be facing.

-Using characters from the beloved tale of 'Elephant and the lost blanket', this free series of 5 videos are designed to help children in the early years understand how to support their deaf peers.
+Using characters from our lovely picture book 'Elephant and the Lost Blanket', this free series of 5 videos are designed to help children understand how to support their deaf friends.
 These short, fun and colourful animated videos feature subtitles and an on-screen British Sign Language interpreter.

 Children and pre-teens (7 to 12 Years)